woman's divorce

 Child custody laws in North Dakota:

-• The emotional ties between the child and each parent and their ability to love, care for, and provide guidance for the child.
+• The emotional ties the child has with each parent, as well as their ability to love, care for, and provide guidance for the child.

 • Each parent's ability to provide adequate food, clothing, housing, and a safe environment for the child.